inkVerb/VIP/601/Lesson-08.md

 - Each package is:
   - Built on a `git` repo, main repo is the [Arch Linux GitLab Packages](https://gitlab.archlinux.org/archlinux/packaging/packages) site
   - Contains a [PKGBUILD](https://wiki.archlinux.org/title/PKGBUILD) file with `make` instructions used by `makepkg`
+  - `package-name-VERSION.pkg.tar.zst` is a likely name of an actual Arch package file
 - Read the official Arch `pacman` usage [Tips and tricks](https://wiki.archlinux.org/title/Pacman/Tips_and_tricks)
 - Main queries :#
   - Option `--noconfirm` option answers "yes" or "default" to any interactive prompts